uptane/uptane-standard/uptane-standard.md

 #### Metadata about images {#targets_images_meta}

-To be available to install on clients, all images on the repository MUST have their metadata listed in a Targets role.
+To be available to install on clients, all images on the repository SHALL have their metadata listed in a Targets role.
 Each Targets role MAY provide a list of some images on the repository.
-This list MUST provide, at a minimum, the following information about each image:
+This list SHALL provide, at a minimum, the following information about each image:

 * The image filename
 * The size of the image in bytes